SER215-Team11/monopoly/README.md

 #Monopoly

-Monopoly clone written in Java for SER 215.
+A Monopoly clone written in Java for SER 215.